AssuranceMaladieSec/assurancemaladiesec.github.io/en/_posts/2021-12-07-foxterrier-on-the-trail.md

 Unfortunately, no. BloodHound can provide a json of your current results or a png of it.
 And that's all.
 BloodHound is simply not designed for this purpose.

+You can with the [bloodhoundanalytics.py script](https://github.com/BloodHoundAD/BloodHound-Tools/blob/master/bloodhoundanalytics.py) of the [Official BloodHound-Tools repository](https://github.com/BloodHoundAD/BloodHound-Tools) retrieve some interesting BloodHound results in a `xlsx` format.
+But this script is not useful for our case (finding all vulnerable objects for specific users/groups).

 # What is FoxTerrier

 FoxTerrier is a Free Software tool written in Python and ***working in the BloodHound environment***.
 Source code and cooperation available on [its repository under the GitHub of the Assurance Maladie IT Security team](https://github.com/AssuranceMaladieSec/FoxTerrier).